 MINOR (15 credits)

-1. AIS 4100 Capstone Seminar (1 course, 3 cr.) or the equivalent research seminar from COM, HIS, PSC, or GIS if majoring in that area;
+1. AIS 4100 Capstone Seminar (1 course, 3 cr.) or an approved research seminar from COM, HIS, PSC, or GIS if majoring in that area;

 2. Required courses (2 courses, 6 cr.) from this list: HIS 4041, HIS 4365, PSC 2340, and THL 5150.
 Any of these courses not used as a requirement may be counted as an elective;

 3. Electives (2 courses, 6 cr.) must come from a list of approved courses in Arab and Islamic Studies, including additional Arabic language courses and study abroad courses.
-The list of these approved courses appears every semester on the AIS website.
-Certain topics courses listed under departments (ARB, COM, GIS, HIS, HUM, PSC, THL, etc.) with significant content relevant to AIS may also qualify as an elective with the permission of the Director of the Arab and Islamic Studies Program
+Certain topics courses listed under departments (ARB, COM, GIS, HIS, HUM, PSC, THL, etc.) with significant content relevant to AIS may qualify as an elective with the permission of the Director of the Arab and Islamic Studies Program